MarineRoboticsGroup/cora-matlab/README.md

 | ![Plaza2](media/pz1_grey_solid_inf_loop.gif) | ![Plaza2](media/pz2_grey_solid_inf_loop.gif) |

+## Running Experiments

+You can recreate all of the experiments from our paper using the data and scripts in [this repository](https://github.com/MarineRoboticsGroup/cora-experiments/tree/main).

 ## Feedback, Support, and Contributions

 Any feedback, issues, or contributions are welcome and encouraged!
 We'll do the best we can to provide support for hopeful users.

-Python and C++ implementations are hopeful future contributions.
-Please reach out if you are interested in contributing or have use for one of these, as it may affect how we prioritize the development!
+A C++ implementation is a hopeful future contribution.
+Please reach out if you are interested in contributing or have use for this, as it may affect how we prioritize development!

 Enjoy!